Tuesday, 26 July 2016

 Controlling Obesity:

 Weight gain is common after a successful transplant.
-But being overweight may make you prone to heart disease and New-Onset diabetes post-transplant.
+However, being overweight may make you prone to heart disease and New-Onset diabetes post-transplant.
 To avoid being obese a kidney transplant patient should take a healthy, balanced diet and exercise regularly to burn extra calories.

 Bone Disease: